cloudquery/cloudquery/website/pages/blog/building-cloudquery.md

 - **API Coverage:** Scaling and supporting the number of APIs covered in an efficient manner (i.e less developers, more APIs supported)--leveraging the community is key.
 - **Scaling Destinations:** Unlike sources, destinations are finite but the right architecture should ensure source and destinations are decoupled correctly so new destinations will work out-of-the-box and won't require any changes in sources (otherwise development work will grow by `n*m` where `n` is number of source plugins and `m` is number of destination plugins).
-- **Performance:** Running ELT workload is compute intensive and can get expensive depending on the number of APIs to extract from.
-Having high performance and concurrent architecture is key to both making cost as low as possible and bringing information as fast as possible from sources to destinations.
+- **Performance:** Running ELT workloads is compute-intensive and can get expensive, growing with the number of APIs being extracted from.
+Having a high-performance and concurrent architecture is key to both driving costs down and transferring information from source to destination as fast as possible.

 # Technical Deep Dive